Introduction

 Identify Normal ECG Characteristics: Key Waveform Patterns

-P-wave: This wave represents atrial depolarization, signaling the contraction of the atria.
-In a typical ECG, the presence of a P-wave is crucial; its absence may suggest issues like atrial fibrillation, which interferes with effective ventricular filling.
-This tool enhances analysis by transforming noisy recordings into detailed insights, ensuring accurate identification of the P-wave.
+- P wave: This wave represents atrial depolarization, signaling the contraction of the atria.
+In a typical ECG, the presence of a P wave is crucial; its absence may suggest issues like atrial fibrillation, which interferes with effective ventricular filling.
+This tool enhances analysis by transforming noisy recordings into detailed insights, ensuring accurate identification of the P wave.

-T-wave: This wave indicates ventricular repolarization, marking the recovery phase of the ventricles after contraction.
-An elevated or inverted T-wave can indicate underlying cardiac issues, such as ischemia.
+- T wave: This wave indicates ventricular repolarization, marking the recovery phase of the ventricles after contraction.
+An elevated or inverted T wave can indicate underlying cardiac issues, such as ischemia.
 The system supports confident clinical decisions by displaying smooth waveforms and aiding in the identification of these critical features.

 Analyze Your ECG Report: Step-by-Step Evaluation Process

 - Look for Additional Notes: Pay close attention to annotations from the interpreting physician, as they may indicate specific concerns or recommendations.
 Misinterpretation of ECGs can lead to inappropriate care, with median accuracy found to be only 54% on pretraining assessments.
-The platform aims to enhance this accuracy through AI-driven insights, emphasizing the importance of thorough review.
+The platform aims to enhance this accuracy through AI-driven insights, emphasizing the importance of thorough analysis.

 Recognize Abnormalities: Common ECG Irregularities to Watch For